 I am reading Jon Acuff‘s book “Do Over”.
 It is a long book.
 Nothing wrong about wanting to write a longer book than necessary.
 But wanting to write is one thing and reading it is another.
 Why so many wisecracks?
 We get it.
 You are smart.
 And, truth be told, your book is a good reminder to build character, skills, network and work ethics.
 Thank you for that.
 The Take Home Message is a good one.
 It is a good premise.
 But why distract the reader with your random diversions just to show how good you are with words?

 Is it just me who thinks most self help books are like a monolog by people with huge egos?
 “I have it figured out.
 Here are some tips for you suckers.”
-Even in the sections where the author criticizes himself, it sounds like he is
+Even in the sections where the author criticizes himself, it sounds like he is trying to show off.

 For most self help books, by page 50, I start to resent the time I spend on the book.
-One self help (if it can be called that) book that I read without feeling resentment was Stephen King’s book “On Writing”.
+One self help (if it can be called that) book that I read without feeling any resentment was Stephen King’s book “On Writing”.
 King is a pretty grandiose character, too.
 That does come across in the book.
 But a.
 He is Stephen King b.
 He practices what he preaches, namely, he cuts out 10% at each edit.
 I wish most self help books could be written with a “tighter” control of language.
 This “Do Over” book certainly needed that.

 I am always surprised to read these self help books written with such confidence and certitude.
 How do they do that?
 When all of science is about curiosity and questions, how can these people make statements as if they are facts.
 How come all scientists suffer from imposter syndrome and the non-scientists (or even pseudoscientists) feel so free to take the mic?